tpaknok/BEF_KSR/README.md

 the data.
 The code for reproducing the table is in the empirical analysis script.

-# Reference
+# References

-Tsang, T. P. N. & Cadotte, M. W. (2025).
+Tsang, T. P. N., & Cadotte, M. W. (2025).
 Species overlap and phylogenetic relatedness result in community statistical non-independence (and what to do about it).
 Ecology Letters.

+Cadotte, M. W., Livingstone, S. W., Yasui, S. L. E., Dinnage, R., Li, J.
+T., Marushia, R., Santangelo, J., & Shu, W. (2017).
+Explaining ecosystem multifunction with evolutionary models.
+Ecology, 98(12), 3175-3187.

 # Contact